ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa1.md

 A more detailed list of requirements can be found [here](#submission-checklist)

 ## Grading
 There are multiple oppurtunities to get feedback for PA1.
 By submitting before the deadline, you will receive feedback after it is graded shortly after the dealine.
-You may also submit to the Late/Resubmit for PA1 up to 3 times after the deadline to earn additional feedback by going to [help hours](https://ucsd-cse11-w22.github.io/staff-and-help.html).
+You may also submit to the Late/Resubmit for PA1 up to 3 times after the deadline to earn additional feedback.

-A staff member will grade and give you feedback on your work during the session, and tell you anything you need to fix to get full credit.
-(If you just submit to Gradescope and don't come to a remote help session to get your work checked off, we will still grade your work, but you'll miss out on the opportunity for feedback).

 For more information about the grading policy, visit the [course syllabus](https://ucsd-cse11-w22.github.io/syllabus.html).